hierynomus/license-gradle-plugin/README.md

 - licenses -- a pre-defined mapping of a dependency to a license; useful if the external repositories do not have license information available
 - aliases -- a mapping between licenses; useful to consolidate the various POM definitions of different spelled/named licenses
 - excludeDependencies -- a List of dependencies that are to be excluded from reporting
+- dependencyConfiguration -- Gradle dependency configuration to report on (defaults to "runtime").

 A 'license()' method is made available by the License Extension that takes two Strings, the first is the license name, the second is the URL to the license.
 ```